yyxxzn/emergency-room-db/README.md

-Database of an emergency room with 2 triggers funtctions written in PostgreSQL
+Database of an emergency department of an hospital written in PostgreSQL.
+Implemented a trigger function that changes the priority of the people with RED code, to maximum.